From Gandhi to guns: Indian woman at the NRA

 Again, I think of colonialism in my homeland and how the British passed strict gun control to keep Indians from rising up.

-Fighting tyranny and oppression is something Jassiel Rubeck considers, too.
+Fighting tyranny and oppression is something Jaasiel Rubeck considers, too.
 The 29-year-old wife and mother from Columbus, Ohio, immigrated to this country from her native Venezuela when she was 6.
 People who live under authoritarian regimes should all understand the need to own a gun, she tells me.

 Rubeck's words remind me of a friend from Iraq who wished she could own a gun during Saddam Hussein's rule.
 After he was overthrown, she slept with an AK-47 under her pillow at the height of the insurgency.
 She has always spoken of her love-hate relationship with guns.
 She wants to protect her family, but she is tired of the eternal violence plaguing her land.
 She wishes now that every gun would disappear from Iraq.